Professor Sajjad Rizvi

 Institute of Arab and Islamic Studies

 I'm an intellectual historian who is interested in the course of philosophy in the Islamic world both past and present, and especially in the Persianate world.
+For some time, I am been committed to an approach to philosophy that focuses on spiritual exercises, following the work of the late Pierre Hadot.
 Increasingly I am interested in how that study and category of philosophy coincides with the emergent category of global philosophy.
 In terms of method, my research is informed by the need for a decolonial and reparative study of Islam.

 I supervise graduate students broadly in Islamic intellectual history, especially in philosophy, theology and Quranic exegesis.